jxdesign/SmartRewards/README.md

 ## Adding it to your phone

-If you'd like to add the bot to your phone to text it, please send me an email and I can get you set up.
+If you'd like to add the bot to your phone, send me an email and I can get you set up.
 My email can be found [on my bio page](https://github.com/jxdesign).

 ## Submit feedback